Getting the COVID-19 vaccination

 Can I get a COVID-19 vaccine and another vaccine (such as the flu shot) at the same time?

-You can have both a COVID-19 vaccine and flu shot on the same day.
+You can have a COVID-19 vaccine and flu shot on the same day.
 Studies have shown that both vaccines produce an appropriate immune response.
-However, receiving 2 different vaccines on the same day may increase your chances of having a mild to moderate reaction.
+But having 2 different vaccines on the same day may increase your chances of having a mild to moderate reaction.

-COVID-19 vaccines can also be given at the same time as other vaccines, but there is limited research, so it is still recommended to wait a few days between vaccinations.
+You can get COVID-19 vaccines at the same time as other vaccines, but due to limited research on this, it is recommended to wait a few days between vaccinations.

 Ask your doctor or pharmacist for more advice on when to schedule your vaccinations.